Imagine if you could have someone else go to work and send you the paycheck.

 Wouldn’t that be great?

-Now, what if that person were brilliant, and leader in her field?
+Now, what if that person were brilliant, and a leader in her field?

-What if she was an undiscovered talent who ends up making it big, and when her earnings rapidly grow over a short period of time, a portion of those earnings go to you?
+What if she was an undiscovered talent who ended up making it big, and when her earnings rapidly grow over a short period of time, a portion of those earnings go to you?

 Wouldn’t that be just dandy?